FQAs

 How long does a perm last?

-Most perms last a few months, depending on your hair type, the curl pattern, and how you care for it at home.
-We’ll talk through realistic expectations during your consultation.
+Most perms last about 3–4 months, depending on your hair type, the curl pattern, and your home care.

 Can I color my hair and get a perm?